CAGE Distance Framework

 In China, it is now possible to receive a preliminary medical diagnosis carried out entirely through AI, with greater-than-average reliability.
 This AI system has been developed by Baidu, which also develops AI for self-driving cars.
 A Chinese company with an R&D center in Silicon Valley, Baidu has been classified as the second most intelligent company in the world by the MIT Technology Review.
 First place is held by Amazon, while third place goes to Illumina, the world’s largest DNA sequencing company, which is developing a test to detect a range of cancers at a cost of less than $1,000 each.

 The first locomotives needed coal as an energy source.
-Big data could be the new oil of economic power.
+According to Forbes, big data could be the new oil of economic power.
 AI needs trillions of pieces of old and new data to achieve maximum efficiency.
 The resulting data banks would be akin to oil wells: valuable strategic reserves.

 But data alone is useless.
 In the same way that oil needs to be refined into petrol, big data needs to be refined into information.